katiepb525/chess/README.md

   * The only pieces that should be tested are ones with special conditions.
 (Knight should be able to hop, pawn able to promote, etc.)
   * Test BoardHandler to make sure it initalizes the board correctly.
 * Board:
+  * Correct incorrect assignment of squares.

 Classes to create:
+* DisplayHandler:
+  * Write class that manages display functions (of board, messages, etc)
 * BoardHandler(?):
   * ~~Initalize the board with black/white pieces in appropriate places.~~
-    * Sort of works, need to figure out how to have assign_symbol method on all piece classes with mutability.
-(Currently only stores pawn symbols cause thats all I wrote.)
+    * ~~Sort of works, need to figure out how to have assign_symbol method on all piece classes with mutability.
+(Currently only stores pawn symbols cause thats all I wrote.)~~
-    * Need to assign :dark to instance variable of dark pieces.
+    * ~~Need to assign :dark to instance variable of dark pieces.~~
+  * Write tests to make sure assigned symbols, pieces etc. are in correct places.
   * Create a function that selects a piece from input and moves it to place from input.
 Make sure it does not allow illegal moves, or replacing present pieces.
 * InputHandler:
   * ~~Manages player input.~~